A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Optimal Entrainer Search

 In \figureref{fig:entrainercandidategeneration}, we visualize the workflow of how to obtain the modelfluid features for each entrainer candidate in our pool.
 First, the thermodynamic model parameters for each candidate are obtained by combining the PCP model parameters from the DIPPR database with the activity coefficients at infinite dilution, predicted by the ML methods.
 Then, the modelfluid features are obtained from a VLE computed using these thermodynamic model parameters.

 \paragraph{Candidate Filtering} As we now have a large ML-fueled candidate pool, it is efficient to pre-screen the database of potential solvents and filter candidates not suitable for the separation task.
 This filtering step follows established thermodynamic heuristics for entrainer selection, as outlined by works like \cite{Brignole1986} and \cite{Stichlmair1992, Duessel1995}.
-For the separation of a maximum-boiling azeotrope, we consider a component a suitable entrainer if it meets one of the following criteria for homogeneous systems: \begin{enumerate} \item \textbf{High-boiling entrainer:} The entrainer is the highest-boiling component in the ternary mixture. \item \textbf{Medium-boiling entrainer:} The entrainer's boiling point is between those of the two original components, and it forms a new maximum-boiling azeotrope with the highest-boiling original component. \item \textbf{Low-boiling entrainer:} The entrainer is the lowest-boiling component and forms new maximum-boiling azeotropes with both original components, at least one of which boils at a higher temperature than the original azeotrope. \end{enumerate} Applying these criteria to our database, and excluding mixtures for which our models could not provide a convergent rigorous simulation, we obtained a candidate pool of 39 components, including the reference entrainer, Benzene.
-In the following, we use these 39 entrainer candidates to find the most promising ones for an energy-efficient separation of the Acetone + Chloroform mixture.
+For the separation of a maximum-boiling azeotrope, we consider a component a suitable entrainer if it meets one of the following criteria for homogeneous systems: \begin{enumerate} \item \textbf{High-boiling entrainer:} The entrainer is the highest-boiling component in the ternary mixture. \item \textbf{Medium-boiling entrainer:} The entrainer's boiling point is between those of the two original components, and it forms a new maximum-boiling azeotrope with the highest-boiling original component. \item \textbf{Low-boiling entrainer:} The entrainer is the lowest-boiling component and forms new maximum-boiling azeotropes with both original components, at least one of which boils at a higher temperature than the original azeotrope. \end{enumerate} The above criteria are used in the subsequent paragraph when validating the mapping strategy-based rating of entrainer candidates.

 \paragraph{Mapping Strategy via Objective Function Prediction} To identify the most promising real candidates, we adopt a mapping strategy based on a local approximation of the objective function around the optimal hypothetical point.
 This concept follows the work of \cite{Stavrou2023}, who use second-order Taylor expansions for this purpose.
 In this work, we take advantage of the direct relationship between the modelfluid features and the distillation process, which allows us to predict the performance of real candidates based on their modelfluid features.
 For our case study, this means predicting the total heat duty based on the entrainer's features $\totalreboilerduty\inb{\feature_{\entrainer}} \approx \hat{\heatduty}^{\reboiler, \total}\inb{\feature_{\entrainer}, \feature_{\entrainer, \process}^{\best}}$: